 3 Axis Enhanced Roughing - Remachining | CAM

 The enhancements achieved on the Roughing and Remachining strategy provides a more reliable and higher quality toolpath.
 The residual material algorithm has been enhanced to provide a better quality residual area output.
-The result is an improved toolpath quality and an optimised toolpath in reference to the residual area computation.
+The result is an improved toolpath quality and an optimized toolpath in reference to the residual area computation.

 New Electrode Machining | CAM